wasmCloud/wasmcloud.com/community/2023-10-18-community-meeting.md

 ### Agenda

+- DEMO: wash build and progress to working with wasi-preview-2 components
-- Give an update about the community's growth and WASI-verse
+- DISCUSSION: Give an update about the community's growth and WASI-verse
--
+- DISCUSSION: wasmcloud/wasmcloud monorepo
--
+- DISCUSSION: Accepting ADRs

 <!--truncate-->